 There is a guide on the GOV.UK website which will help.
 You need to be over 21 and to have held a full car driving licence for at least three years.
 There are certain situations which could prevent you becoming an instructor – in a nutshell, unless you have a totally clean driving licence and absolutely no criminal convictions or pending court cases you may be refused entry on to the Register.
 If you have any sex- or violence-related offences on your record, you may as well forget it.
 As far as the middle ground goes, the acceptance criteria have been dumbed down since I qualified, so who knows?

-Firstly, you will need to have a criminal records check (CRC) carried out.
-At the time of writing this costs £6 – but my advice is not to bother if you clearly will not be accepted on to the Register, or unless you’re prepared to lose the £6 if you end up being refused (some people still apply even if they have horrendous criminal records or stupid numbers of points on their driving licences, then complain when they are rejected).
+Firstly, you will need to have a criminal records check (now the DBS – Data Barring Service) carried out.
+At the original time of writing this costs £6 – but my advice is not to bother if you clearly will not be accepted on to the Register, or unless you’re prepared to lose the £6 if you end up being refused (some people still apply even if they have horrendous criminal records or stupid numbers of points on their driving licences, then complain when they are rejected).
 When you have your CRC you can apply to join the Register, and once you’re on it you can start your training (though I can’t see why you couldn’t start training before – you just wouldn’t be able to take any of the exams, and if you were refused then it would be money wasted).

 What Is Involved?